Auto insurance for high-risk drivers in California

 ---|---|---|---|

 If you are a parent who is adding a teen driver to your policy, you typically won’t need a special high-risk insurance policy.
 However, your rate will most likely increase after adding them, due to the associated risk to insurers.
-As your teen driver gets closer to their early-twenties, your rate should start to decrease.
+As your teen driver approaches their early 20s, your rate should start to decrease.

-Here is a look at the average cost of car insurance with and without a 16-year-old driver added to the policy.
+Here is a look at the average cost of car insurance with and without a 16-year-old driver added to their parents’ policy policy.

 Average annual full coverage premiums for policyholders: